Chiari I malformation is a condition where that part of the cerebellum (tonsils) hang down 4mm or greater into the cervical spinal canal.

 As stated, Chiari I malformation, although congenital, can be aggravated by trauma, including a whiplash injury or other accident or trauma making the Chiari I malformation symptomatic, causing the above-listed symptoms and causing post-traumatic syringomyelia.

 Chiari I malformation can be diagnosed by using a CT scan of the brain; an MRI of the brain, cervical spine, and thoracic spine; along with other nerve tests.

 Chiari I malformation when symptomatic can be treated with surgery to relieve the symptoms and stop the progression of the syrinx.
 This is treated by decompression surgery to open up more space for the cerebellum at the back of the head.
 Anyone suffering the above symptoms after experiencing trauma especially to the head and neck should seek medical care and undergo diagnostic testing to see if they have Chiari I malformation that has been aggravated by trauma.

-Brain Injury Attorneys in Rhode Island
+Brain Injury Attorneys in Providence

 Karns & Kerrison offers clients the benefit of working with a law firm that includes a well-known authority on the topic of traumatic brain injury and personal injury law.
 Our founding attorney, Robert T. Karns, has earned a reputation for his knowledge and skill in traumatic brain injury (TBI) advocacy and is on the Executive Committee of the Traumatic Brain Injury Litigation Group.

 He is prepared to go to bat for you before insurance claims adjusters, judges or juries.
 His in-depth knowledge often helps counteract insurance companies' initial refusals to pay for special treatment, such as surgical decompression, that can take the pressure off an injured person's brain affected by Chiari I malformation.